strlrd-29/shadcn-ui-form-builder/README.md

   - [ ] Phone input
 - [ ] Add choice to use [yup](https://github.com/jquense/yup?tab=readme-ov-file) validation
 - [ ] Add Form Templates.
+- [ ] Add more detailed customizations on fields (regex for text inputs for eg.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>